 If you look right while on the beach, you will notice a wetland that is almost merging with the ocean.
-Right there you will have the opportunity for some amazing birth watching with certified guide from the Bird watching and nature conservation association.
+Right there you will have the opportunity for some amazing birth watching with a certified guide from the Bird Watching and Nature Conservation Association.

 Check out Lo de Perla Jungle Garden

-If Puerto Vallarta Botanical Garden is the biggest in Mexico, do not underestimate the beauty of this unique oasis in the jungle.
-Lo de Perla Jungle Garden.
+Even though the Puerto Vallarta Botanical Garden is the biggest in Mexico, do not underestimate the beauty of this unique oasis in the jungle, Lo de Perla Jungle Garden.

-It may be smaller but its 3 hours guided tour is full of educational entertainment, with a variety of birds and insects species, trails through a lush tropical vegetation and much more.
-The tour ends at El Santuario, a nursery with the collection of 70 species of orchids endemic to Nayarit.
+It may be smaller but its 3 hours of guided tour is full of educational entertainment, with a variety of birds and insect species, trails through lush tropical vegetation, and much more.
+The tour ends at El Santuario, a nursery with a collection of 70 species of orchids endemic to Nayarit.